HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 XSS attacks come in various forms and [Trusted-Types](https://github.com/w3c/webappsec-trusted-types) was created to help specifically with DOM-XSS.
 Despite being an effective mechanism, our data shows that only 2 mobile and desktop pages use the Trusted-Types directive.

 #### `unsafe inline` and `unsafe-eval`
 When a CSP is deployed on a page, certain unsafe features like inline script or the use of `eval()` are disabled.
 A page can depend on these features and in place of enabling them in a safe fashion, perhaps with a nonce or hash source.
 Site operators can re-enable these unsafe features with `unsafe-inline` or `unsafe-eval` in their CSP though, as their names suggest, doing so does lose much of the protections that CSP gives you.
-Of the 5.51% of desktop pages that include a CSP, 33.94% of them include Unsafe-Inline and 31.03% of them include Unsafe Eval.
-On mobile pages we find that of the 4.73% that contain a CSP, 34.04% use Unsafe-Inline and 31.71% use Unsafe-Eval.
+Of the 5.51% of desktop pages that include a CSP, 33.94% of them include `unsafe-inline` and 31.03% of them include `unsafe-eval`.
+On mobile pages we find that of the 4.73% that contain a CSP, 34.04% use `unsafe-inline` and 31.71% use `unsafe-eval`.

 #### `upgrade-insecure-requests`
 A common problem that site operators face in their migration from HTTP to HTTPS is that some content can still be accidentally loaded over HTTP on their HTTPS page.
 This problem is known as mixed content and CSP provides an effective way to solve this problem.
 The 'upgrade-insecure-requests` directive instructs a browser to load all subresources on a page over a secure connection, automatically upgrading HTTP requests to HTTPS requests as an example.